strohne/volker/methodshub.md

 -   Add grouping variables for comparisons.
 -   Enable or disable effect size calculations or model summaries.

-Further options and examples are documented in the package [help pages](https://strohne.github.io/volker/).
+Further options, examples and documentation can be found in the [help pages](https://strohne.github.io/volker/) of the package.

 ## Technical Details